ta4j/ta4j-wiki/Trading-strategies.md

 # Trading Strategies

 A strategy in ta4j pairs **entry** and **exit** rules to generate trades.
-This section explains how to model those rules, combine them into reusable strategies, and take advantage of new features introduced in 0.19.
+This section explains how to model those rules, combine them into reusable strategies, and take advantage of features introduced in 0.19 and enhanced in 0.21.0.

 ## Trading rules